 If it gets too intense, however, you might start to feel lightheaded and nauseous.
 An excessive or persistent state of anxiety can have a devastating effect on your physical and mental health.

 There are several types of anxiety disorders.
-They include:
+They include the following.

 Generalized anxiety disorder (GAD)

 GAD is marked by excessive anxiety for no logical reason.
-The Anxiety and Depression Association of America (ADAA) estimates GAD affects about 6.8 million American adults a year.
+The ADAA estimates GAD affects about 6.8 million adults in the United States a year.

 Social anxiety disorder